 2. Snorkel

-3. and Fins
+3. Fins

 If you already own a snorkel set, bring your snorkel, mask and fins to the dive shop before your first in-water session.
-Most high-quality snorkel masks can be used for scuba diving, but most snorkel fins are too flimsy.
+Some high-quality snorkel masks can be used for scuba diving, but most snorkel fins are too flimsy.
 Check out these tips for buying a mask that fits.

 Scuba Certification: Step-By-Step